Ouphix/synchro-psychotherapies/steps.md

 #### INCANT Database
 We began with a first database INCANT.
 This [INCANT](http://www.incant.eu/) study aimed to evaluate the efficacy of the [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.
 Some patients received treatment as usual and others MDFT.
 This database come from a large european psychotherapy study.
 The main outcome was the cannabis consumption evaluated by the Timeline Follow-Back (TFLB) [questionnaire](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/Questionnaries/TimeLineFollowBack_2014Mar24%281%29.pdf).

 For a pilot study, we focused on the analysis of the F1044 subject, his family (father and mother) and the therapist.
 We saw that the manual extraction of speech was very laborious and quite subjective so difficult to replicate.
 We saw that there was a lot of modules that enable automatic social signals.
-We decided to extract automatic signal and began to focus on motion history.
+We decided to extract automatically signal and began to focus on motion history.

 Unfortunately, we couldn't answer to this question since the signal extracted from this videos was not very good.
-It was difficult neither to categorize easily the patients in good or bad responders neither to detect specific periods of the psychotherapy that could be of particular very good or very bad quality.
+It was difficult to categorize easily the patients in good or bad responders and to detect specific periods of the psychotherapy that could be of particular very good or very bad relationship quality.
 Furthermore, it was difficult to compare synchrony at different moments since the configuration of the participants could be very different.

 #### Monrado Database
 Consequently, we switched to the Monrado database, an other video database, with a better video quality and experimental design.
-It evaluates the difference of behavior in a situation of conflict vs no-conflict.
+It evaluates the difference of behavior in a situation of conflict versus no-conflict.

 The main psychometric data in this database were attachment scores, i.e. a evaluation of the relationship of the subject with other people.

+#### Results
+This work led to the development of R scripts to manipulate motion history, filter it ; adaptation of Python module of SyncPy.
+Too our knowledge, these are the first scripts that are are published in open access to enable easy replication and further developments.
+We draw some recommendation to get psychotherapy material of better quality in terms of video and sound recording and psychotherapy techniques and outcomes.
+Furthermore, we suggest some modules that could be added to extract more social signals from other modalities and precisions.

 ### Poster
 ![image](https://github.com/Ouphix/synchro-psychotherapies/raw/master/Monrado/Data/images/report/ECNPPoster.jpg)